 This statement sets out a summary of the same.

 Anti-Slavery and Human Trafficking Policy & Other Policies

 We have implemented an Anti-Slavery and Human Trafficking Policy to ensure all relevant staff understand our opposition to such activities and are able to help us avoid, identify and eradicate them as appropriate.
 This policy applies to all persons working for us or on our behalf in any capacity, including employees at all levels, directors, officers, agency workers, seconded workers, volunteers, interns, agents, contractors and external consultants.
 We have continued to review this policy to ensure it remains relevant and effective.

 In addition, we operate a range of other policies alongside our Anti-Slavery and Human Trafficking Policy which help support our continuing objectives in ensuring lawful practice and ethics in our business operations.
 These include, without limitation, our Whistleblowing Policy, Health and Safety Policies, Dignity at Work Policy and an Anti-Bribery Policy.

 Training and/or guidance on the applicable policies and on the risk that the business faces from modern slavery in its supply chains, is provided where relevant.
 Breaches of our applicable policies may result in disciplinary action for employees or other individuals working on our behalf.
 All EFL staff have undergone specific safeguarding refresher training and newly introduced courses incorporating specific anti-modern slavery awareness training within the last year or is anticipated to be undertaken imminently by way of reminder.
-We are also looking to develop further training initiatives to further ensure staff are kept aware of requirements in this field.
+We are also looking to develop further training initiatives to ensure staff are kept aware of requirements in this field.

 Supply Chains & Diligence